—— FREE LUNCH & LEARN · WOODRUFF HEALTH SCIENCES LIBRARY

 1:35 – 2:00

-Those who want to record a short version of their message for LinkedIn or personal use can do so.
-Professional headshots are also available during this time.
+If you want to record a short version of your message for LinkedIn, a conference bio, or personal use — this is your time.
+Professional headshots are also available.

 FOR ATENDEES ——